DicksonEtete/MERN-aws-ssl/README.md

     sudo yum install awscli -y

-Create an IAMReadAccess role and assign it to the instance for AWS cli.
+Create an IAMReadOnlyAccess role and assign it to the instance for AWS cli.

 Run command and copy the output (hosted zone):